data-readiness/data-readiness/bandb.md

 ---
-title: Band B
+title: Grade B
 layout: band
 ---

-Band B is about the validity of the data.
+Grade B is about the validity of the data.
 Checking the faithfulness and representation.
 It can include components of exploratory data analysis.

 ## What does it include?